Stochastic Optimization for Markov Modulated Networks with Application to Delay Constrained Wireless Scheduling: Abstract

 \section{Abstract}

 We consider a wireless system with a small number of delay constrained users and a larger number of users without delay constraints.
 We develop a scheduling algorithm that reacts to time varying channels and maximizes throughput utility (to within a desired proximity), stabilizes all queues, and satisfies the delay constraints.
-The problem is solved by reducing the constrained optimization to a set of weighted stochastic shortest path problems, which act as natural generalizations of max-weight policies to Markov modulated networks.
-We also present approximation results that do not require a-priori statistical knowledge, and discuss the additional complexity and delay incurred as compared to systems without delay constraints.
-The solution technique is general and applies to other constrained stochastic network optimization problems.
+The problem is solved by reducing the constrained optimization to a set of weighted stochastic shortest path problems, which act as natural generalizations of max-weight policies to Markov decision networks.
+We also present approximation results for the corresponding shortest path problems, and discuss the additional complexity and delay incurred as compared to systems without delay constraints.
+The solution technique is general and applies to other constrained stochastic decision problems.